roedie/ansible-acme-sh/README.md

 #
 #  If you want separate files then create a new "domains:" item in the list.
 #  - domains: ["example.com", "www.example.com", "admin.example.com"]
+#    # Use standalone mode instead of DNS.
+#    standalone: True
 #    # Optionally override the default staging variable.
 This overall pattern lets
 #    # you situationally override the defaults listed above for each domain list.
 #    staging: False